 With mobile platforms accounting for more than half of search ad spending, it appears advertisers are more than prepared to meet mobile user needs by making a shift in paid search ad spending from desktop to mobile.
 The good news is their efforts paid off as more than 70% of paid search impressions were made on mobile devices.

 The use of mobile ad blocking is growing, especially stateside, and yet numbers show ads prevail.
-Data shows that currently, 15% of US smartphone users browse websites without the inconvenience of display ads slowing them down.
-PPC statistics for mobile further indicate a total of 67% of users are aware that such software exists but have never bothered to install it, while 18% of smartphone users are not even aware that there is a tool that can make ads go away ‘almost’ for good.
+Data shows that currently, 15% to 30% of Internet users browse websites without the inconvenience of display ads slowing them down.
+PPC statistics for mobile further indicate that many users are aware that such software exists but have never bothered to install it.

 It was Google that started PPC advertising in the first place, but it seems its share of the digital ad market has been slipping, as in 2019 it was 31.6%.
 Facebook comes in second with a 23.4% market share.
 And while Google has significantly decreased its market share, Facebook’s shares have increased from 22.7% to 23.4%.